Haskkor/virtual-pet/README.md

 ## Functionalities

+* Create a pet
+* Request a status of the pet
+* Do an action on the pet
+* Require a visual of the pet

+## Pet specs

 * Needs to be fed
     * Different kinds of food will imply potential diseases
 * Can be sick and need to be cured